-- Apply computer science theory, software development fundamentals, and design principles to produce computing-based solutions. - Analyze a complex computing problem and to apply principles of computing, mathematics, and design to identify solutions. - Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of interactive media and game development. - Communicate effectively in a variety of professional contexts. - Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles. - Function effectively as a member or leader of a team engaged in activities appropriate to the design, development, and implementation of interactive media and game software.
+- 1. Apply computer science theory, software development fundamentals, and design principles to produce computing-based solutions. - 2.
+Analyze a complex computing problem and to apply principles of computing, mathematics, and design to identify solutions. - 3.
+Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of interactive media and game development. - 4.
+Communicate effectively in a variety of professional - 5.
+Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles. - 6.
+Function effectively as a member or leader of a team engaged in activities appropriate to the design, development, and implementation of interactive media and game software.